 Mealy Blue Sage (Salvia farinacia)

 Mealy blue sage is a beautiful purple-blue color and blooms throughout the summer.
 It will grow to about 2 feet in height and prefers full sun to partial shade.
-Mixed with salvia greggii, a red, white and blue landscape can be created.
+Mixed with salvia greggii, a red, white, and blue landscape can be created.

 Lantana (Lantana spp.)

-Technically this is a naturalized plant, meaning it is not native to Texas, but now makes Texas its home.
+Technically this is a naturalized plant, meaning it is not native to Texas but now makes Texas its home.
 Lantana is native to South America.
 Lantana makes an excellent ground cover, growing low and spreading year after year.
 The low, spreading varieties are white, cream, yellow, and purple.
 A more upright variety comes in a mottled pink or orange coloration.
-Lantana is a popular landscaping plant in Saudi Arabia, which is a testament to its heat tolerance.
+Lantana is a popular landscaping plant in Saudi Arabia, a testament to its heat tolerance.